Skip to content

 Industrial inspection:

-• AB InBev deployed Spot in their Leuven brewery as part of “Brewery of the Future” program
+• AB InBev deployed Spot in their Leuven brewery as part of their “Brewery of the Future” program

 • Purina integrates Spot into predictive maintenance workflows